jlwalkerlg/blog/content/posts/software-development/optimistic-concurrency-with-ef-core.md

 1. Admin accepts the order and saves the changes to the database.
 1. User cancel the order and saves the changes to the database.

-Since the user had already loaded the order into memory before the admin saved their changes to the database, the status of the order for the user was still "Ordered", and so they were able to cancel it without issue, even though the admin’s changes were eventually saved to the database before the user’s were.
+Since the user had already loaded the order into memory before the admin saved their changes to the database, the status of the order for the user was still "Ordered", and so they were able to cancel it without issue, even though the admin's changes were eventually saved to the database before the user's were.

 ## Solution